ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 of dynamic memory allocation.

 It allows programs to allocate memory while they are running without knowing at build time what amount of memory they will need.
-In constrast to static memory allocation where the amount is known at build time.
+In contrast to static memory allocation where the amount is known at build time.

 ```C